eakirtas/nn_isomorphics_24/README.md

-# Non-negative isomorphic neural networks for neuromorphic accelerators
+# Non-negative isomorphic neural networks for efficient accelerators

-This repository is an implementation and demonstration of the paper: [Non-negative isomorphic neural networks for photonic accelerators]().
+This repository is an implementation and demonstration of the paper: [Non-negative isomorphic neural networks for efficient accelerators]().

 ## Installation